Fraud Blocker

 You hear a lot about “Equal Opportunity Employers,” but often times companies don’t even realize the ways in which they are failing to provide an even playing field.
 That’s where management consultants come in.

-Many businesses are looking to people with disabilities to serve as management consultants, in hopes of getting the perspectives and insights that would otherwise be overlooked.
-A bachelor’s degree is required for this position, but the salary is well worth it.
+Many businesses are actively looking to people with disabilities to serve as management consultants, in hopes of gaining the perspectives and insights that would otherwise be overlooked.
+Organizations focused on diversity, equity, and inclusion (DEI) are especially eager to bring on consultants who can speak from lived experience.
+A bachelor’s degree is typically required for this position, but the salary is well worth it.

 Animal Caretaker